raymonhardy/MassText/README.md

 # Mass Text Message Python App

-A Mass text message application using Twilio account and a gmail account.
+A Mass text message application using a free Twilio account and a free gmail account.
 Twilio is used to grab phone provider.
 The gmail account is used to send SMS text messages via email.
 It will save you a little money on Twilio to not use a phone number they create for use and cost per message.
 Please follow the instructions below to set up.
+Twilio give you $15 for free to use.
+Each phone number searched cost $.005 to search.

 # SetUp